-We anticipate the application portal for Fall 2022 will open in October, with an application deadline of January 15, 2022.
-If you would like to access the online application portal, please visit our website again then for the link.
-If you are considering applying to our program, and have questions, please contact the Director of Graduate Studies, Dr. Joshua Bloom (firstname.lastname@example.org).
+The application portal for Fall 2022 is now open, with an application deadline of January 15, 2022.
+If you have questions about our graduate program, please contact the Director of Graduate Studies, Dr. Joshua Bloom (firstname.lastname@example.org).
 We are happy to talk with you.

 Applicants to the graduate program in sociology at the University of Pittsburgh apply online.
-The link to the online application will be available **HERE** soon.
+The link to the online application is https://gradcas.liaisoncas.org/apply/.
 Your complete application for Fall term 2022 must be received by January 15.

 In an effort to reduce financial barriers to attending graduate school, the Kenneth P. Dietrich Graduate School of Arts and Sciences offers application fee waivers.
 Please note that fee waivers are approved on a case-by-case basis and not all fee waiver requests will be granted.
 All requests received will be reviewed and responded to within 48 hours during normal business hours: Monday - Friday 8:30a.m. to 5:00p.m.
 EST. To be considered for a fee waiver, Please complete the following fee waiver survey for review: https://pitt.co1.qualtrics.com/jfe/form/SV_cD38CmmjcOT3Tvw.

 - An application form

 - A statement of purpose that is 2-3 pages responds to the following questions (this is your opportunity to make your case to the admissions committee, so feel free to regard these questions flexibly):

 - Describe your relevant research and real-world experience.

 - What kind of career do you have in mind, and how will being a disciplined sociologist help you meet your goals?

 - Describe a research project you imagine developing in graduate school.

 - Describe any relevant previous training and proficiencies in the discipline.